Heptre-Techworks/Lets-Tour/README.md

 That's it!
 Changes made in `./src` will be reflected in your app.
 Follow the on-screen instructions to login and create your first admin user.
 Then check out [Production](#production) once you're ready to build and serve your app, and [Deployment](#deployment) when you're ready to go live.

-## How it works

-The Payload config is tailored specifically to the needs of most websites.
-It is pre-configured in the following ways:

 ### Collections

 See the [Collections](https://payloadcms.com/docs/configuration/collections) docs for details on how to extend this functionality.